Career Definition for a Global Finance and Reporting Professional

 Securities, Commodities and Financial Services Sales Agents

 Securities, commodities and financial services sales agents can be found in brokerages or contract and credit intermediary firms, where they act as the conduits between investors and sellers.
 Undergraduate courses in accounting, business, economics and finance are essential; degree-seeking students who complete summer internships in their senior years may receive full-time job offers upon graduation.
 Candidates interested in pursuing advanced-level positions may need an MBA.
-According to the BLS, securities, commodities and financial services sales agents can expect a faster than average growth (10%) in employment nationwide from 2014-2024.
-In May 2015, sales agents who specialized in commodities and securities earned median annual salaries of $71,550 (www.bls.gov).
+According to the BLS, securities, commodities and financial services sales agents can expect an average growth (6%) in employment nationwide from 2016-2026.
+In May 2018, sales agents who specialized in commodities and securities earned median annual salaries of $97,110 (www.bls.gov).

-In 2014, approximately 84% of top executives were employed as general and operations managers, with the remainder holding the title of chief executive, per the BLS.
-In general, their responsibilities include overseeing the operating and strategic planning activities of an organization.
+The responsibilities of top executives include overseeing the operating and strategic planning activities of an organization.
 A 4-year degree or experience in a relevant area may suffice for some positions; large corporations may show a preference for candidates with an MBA.
-The BLS reports that employment opportunities for top executives will grow by an average rate (6%) nationwide between 2014 and 2024.
-As of May 2015, top executives earned median annual salaries of $102,690, also according to the BLS (www.bls.gov).
+The BLS reports that employment opportunities for top executives will grow by an average rate (8%) nationwide between 2016 and 2026.
+As of May 2018, top executives earned median annual salaries of $104,980, also according to the BLS (www.bls.gov).